U.S. investor sues OAS, Brazil builder tied to Petrobras scandal

 Huxley alleged that OAS transferred assets from Construtora OAS and OAS Investimentos to protect them from bondholders.
 Huxley owns debt issued by two of the subsidiaries, which he said might prove unable to make good on their obligations because of the asset transfers.

+OAS said it will release a statement once it reviews the lawsuit but remains committed to engaging in negotiations with creditors and is currently working on debt restructuring program.

-The New York lawsuit comes as OAS struggles with the impact of a graft and money-laundering scandal afflicting key client Petrobas (Petróleo Brasileiro SA ), which has cut OAS’s revenue flow and access to financing.
+The New York lawsuit comes as OAS struggles with the impact of a graft and money-laundering scandal afflicting key client Petrobras, formally known as Petróleo Brasileiro SA, which has cut OAS’s revenue flow and access to financing.

 Some of Brazil’s largest civil construction companies are facing increased scrutiny and limited access to credit markets after federal prosecutors found that executives at Petrobras negotiated bribes in exchange for building, leasing and other contracts.